|

 Since debuting in 2021, the House of Dirty has become a household name in the Philippine ballroom Kiki scene.
 Its members have snatched trophies and made moments in the categories Realness, Face, Best Dressed, Fashion Killa, Bizarre, Body, Sex Siren, and Voguing/ Performance (Old Way, New Way, Vogue Fem).
 The house also organized functions such as The Kalat Kiki Ball and The Surftown Ball.

 Currently led by Dirty Mother Ozkurr, a fashion designer, and Dirty Father Jaja, a performance artist, the house is composed of diverse individuals, whose presence and impact extend from the ballroom to the drag scene, dance, fashion, performance art, theater, and film.
-And in all of these, they have yet to succeed in finding a sugar daddy. -
+And in all of this, they have yet to succeed in finding a sugar daddy. -

 Jules Leaño is a Scottish-Filipino artist based between Berlin and Scotland.
 With a background in experimental film and visual anthropology, her work explores the relationship between visual media, collective memory, and the various social and political realities we experience.
 Her work engages with the materiality of the moving image, utilising analogue film, digital video, expanded cinema installation and performance.
 Playing with the processes of destruction, preservation and reconstruction, her work explores the parallels that these images and processes may have of the reality they portray.